citp/privacy-policy-historical/b/ba/ban/bangornews.com.md

-> *The following text is extracted and transformed from the bangornews.com privacy policy that was archived on 2011-10-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111006101328id_/http%3A//bangordailynews.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bangornews.com privacy policy that was archived on 2012-05-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120504021750id_/http%3A//bangordailynews.com/privacy) for the most accurate reproduction.*

-# Privacy Policy — Bangor Daily News
+# Privacy Policy — Bangor Daily News — BDN Maine

 This Privacy Policy discloses the general privacy practices for Bangor Daily News web sites, including Bangordailynews.com.